Arkeda221/TunerHub/README.md

 ### **_Description_**

 #### TunerHub is a free socail networking appilcation built for the car enthusiast.
 Car enthusiasts can upload photos of their cars and share them with the car community around the world.
-They can also update, and delete their posts should they require the need to.
+Users can also leave comments on all of the posts, as well as edit and delete their comments.

 ---